 It might not be snowing yet, and you may have to work until the 24th, but you can still get into the festive spirit with our selection of favourite Christmas reads.

 Stella Gibbons was born in London in 1902.
 She went to the North London Collegiate School and studied journalism at University College, London.
 She then worked for ten years on various papers, including the Evening Standard.
 Stella Gibbons is the author of twenty-five novels, three volumes of short stories, and four volumes of poetry.
-Her first publication was a book of poems, The Mountain Beast (1930) and her first novel Cold Comfort Farm (1932) won the Femina Vie Heuruse Prize for 1933.
-Among her works are Christmas at Cold Comfort Farm (1940) Westwood (1946), Conference at Cold Comfort Farm (1959) and Starlight (1967).
+Her first novel Cold Comfort Farm (1932) was an immediate success and won the Femina Vie Heureuse Prize for 1933.
+Among her works are Nightingale Wood (1938), The Bachelor (1944), Westwood (1946), and Starlight (1967).
 She was elected a Fellow of the Royal Society of Literature in 1950.
-In 1933 she married the actor and singer Allan Webb.
-They had one daughter.
 Stella Gibbons died in 1989.